Presolar grains: History

-In January 2020, analysis of the Murchison meteorite found in Australia in 1969 revealed that its stardust formed 5 to 7 billion years ago, older than Earth's 4.6 billion year-old sun, making the meteor and its stardust the oldest solid material ever discovered on Earth.
+In January 2020, analysis of the Murchison meteorite concluded that out of 40 presolar silicon carbide grains examined, one had formed 3 ± 2 billion years before Earth's 4.6 billion year-old sun.
+This would make some of the grains the oldest solid material ever discovered on Earth.

 In meteorites

 Presolar grains are the solid matter that was contained in the interstellar gas before the Sun formed.
-The stardust component can be identified in the laboratory by their abnormal isotopic abundances and consists of refractory minerals which survived the collapse of the solar nebula and the subsequent formation of planetesimals.
+The presolar component can be identified in the laboratory by their abnormal isotopic abundances and consists of refractory minerals which survived the collapse of the solar nebula and the subsequent formation of planetesimals.

-To meteorite researchers, the term presolar grains has come to mean presolar grains found in meteorites, which consist overwhelmingly of stardust.
+To meteorite researchers, the term presolar grains has come to mean presolar grains found in meteorites, of which 99% are stardust.
 Many other types of cosmic dust have not been detected in meteorites.
-Presolar stardust grains comprise only about 0.1 percent of the total mass of particulate matter found in meteorites.
+Presolar grains comprise only about 0.1 percent of the total mass of particulate matter found in meteorites.
 Such grains are isotopically-distinct material found in the fine-grained matrix of meteorites, such as primitive chondrites.
 Their isotopic differences from the encasing meteorite require that they predate the Solar System.
 The crystallinity of those clusters ranges from micrometer-sized silicon carbide crystals (up to 1013 atoms), down to that of nanometer-sized diamond (about 1000 atoms), and unlayered graphene crystals of fewer than 100 atoms.
 The refractory grains achieved their mineral structures by condensing thermally within the slowly cooling expanding gases of supernovae and of red giant stars.